HarvardPL/formulog/docs/language_basics.md

 # Language basics

-Formulog is an extension of Datalog designed to support program analyses that use logical formulae, such as symbolic execution and refinement type checking.
+Formulog is an extension of Datalog designed to support program analyses that use logical formulas, such as symbolic execution and refinement type checking.

 A Formulog program consists of three main components:
 * type definitions;